-The facility was expanded in early 2015 to increase the capacity to 8 MGD, with the operations permit amended by the RWQCB for the expanded facility.
+The facility was expanded in early 2015 to increase the capacity to 8 MGD, with the operations permit amended by the RWQCB for expanded facility.
 Expansion of the treatment facility provided a number of unique enhancements to optimize operations.
 These enhancements included (1) a third-stage RO system to increase recovery from the original 85% to 92.5%; and (2) a recovery MF system that captures the primary MF waste and treats it through a two-step treatment process consisting of dissolve air flotation and secondary MF.
 With these process enhancements, the facility has been expanded to achieve enhanced production while minimizing the cost associated with brine disposal.

-Now and into the coming fiscal year, the District is continuing its engineering study in cooperation with the LBWD to explore various means of optimizing barrier operations.
-This multifaceted approach is not only evaluating AWTF operations, but issues surrounding source water supply and barrier demand - all which impact facility production.
-The overall objective of this study is to optimize operations through the development of flow equalization strategies to achieve sustainable operations with minimum shutdowns.
-During the next two fiscal years, the facility will be facing a series of shutdowns due to construction activities at the LBWRP which will impact production.
+The facility has faced a series of scheduled extended shutdowns over the past two years, with an additional shutdown planned for the next fiscal year.
+These shutdowns are a result of infrastructure improvements at the LBWRP.
 During these periods, this will provide an opportunity to address much needed repairs and enhancements to facility equipment and infrastructure.
-Expected costs for the coming fiscal year will include operations and maintenance, groundwater monitoring at the barrier and improvements aimed at optimizing current and future facility operations.
+WRD is also actively engaged with the LBWD to establish a new water purchase agreement which will serve to guarantee future sustainable water supplies to the AWTF.
+Operational costs for the coming fiscal year will include operations and maintenance, groundwater monitoring at the barrier and improvements aimed at optimizing current and future facility operations.
 This program is funded 100% from the Replenishment Fund.